-While ChatGPT has shown promising results in converting raw descriptions into captions, in some cases, it may still fail to produce captions that meet our requirements.
-For example, ChatGPT may sometimes struggle to remove numbers, people's names, and place names from raw descriptions.
-Additionally, a small number of descriptions that are not related to the audio content may not be filtered out.
+While ChatGPT has shown promising results in converting raw descriptions into captions, in some cases, it may still fail to follow the prompts to produce captions that meet our requirements.
+For instance, ChatGPT may encounter difficulty in removing numbers, names of individuals, and geographic locations from raw descriptions.
+Moreover, a small percentage of descriptions that have no relation with the audio content may not be filtered out.

-\textbf{Post-Processing} To address the incorrect processing cases mentioned above, we further apply post-processing steps to refine the generated captions.
-We employ a pre-trained named entity recognition model to identify bad outputs that still contain numbers, place names, and people's names.
+\textbf{Post-Processing.} To address the aforementioned cases of incorrect processing, we implement post-processing steps to refine the captions generated by the system.
+To identify erroneous outputs that still include numbers, geographic locations, and individuals' names, we utilize a pre-trained named entity recognition model from spaCy \footnote{https://spacy.io/models/en\#en\_core\_web\_sm}.
 Any captions with named entity information are then processed again by ChatGPT to remove these details using the same prompts but different examples.
 In most cases, this second round of processing successfully removes the named entity information.
 However, if post-processing still results in captions with named entity information, we discard these captions to ensure the quality of the final dataset.
-Finally, we exclude captions that are too short by setting a minimum length threshold of three words.
-This ensures that the captions are informative and descriptive enough to provide a meaningful description of the audio content.
+Finally, we exclude captions that are too brief by setting a minimum length threshold of three words.
+This ensures that the captions are informative and descriptive enough to convey a meaningful description of the audio content.